-- (1) The department will review all preliminary certification applications, other than those participating in the small premium project process, to determine whether: - (a) All sections of the application are complete as outlined in the Opportunity Announcement. - (b) The applicant has submitted the required fee. - (c) The project meets the definition of an energy conservation project. - (d) The applicant is applying prior to the installation or construction of the project. - (A) If the applicant applies after installation or construction of the project has started, the department will deny the application unless a written explanation of the special circumstances is received and approved by the director.
+- (1) Following the opportunity period, the department will review all preliminary certification applications, other than those participating in the small premium project process, to determine whether: - (a) All sections of the application are complete as outlined in the Opportunity Announcement. - (b) The applicant has submitted the required fee. - (c) The project meets the definition of an energy conservation project. - (d) The applicant intends to begin construction within 12 months of award. - (e) The applicant is applying prior to the installation or construction of the project. - (A) If the applicant applies after installation or construction of the project has started, the department will deny the application unless a written explanation of the special circumstances is received and approved by the director. - (B) Failing to submit a timely application or the fact that the project was not selected for a grant or tax credit under this or prior department programs does not constitute special circumstances. - (f) The energy conservation project is located in Oregon. - (2) If the department finds that the application is complete, the application will move into the competitive review process and the department will notify the applicant in writing.

-- (B) Failing to submit a timely application or the fact that the project was not selected for a grant or tax credit under this or prior department programs does not constitute special circumstances. - (e) The energy conservation project is located in Oregon. - (2) If the department finds that the application is complete, the application will move into the competitive review process and the department will notify the applicant in writing. - (3) The department may deny incomplete applications and notify applicants in writing of the reason for denial of the application. - (4) The department considers the completeness review a test; the decision to deny an incomplete application is not subject to review under ORS chapter 183.
+- (3) The department will deny all incomplete applications and notify applicants in writing of the reason for denial of the application. - (4) The department considers the completeness review a test; the decision to deny an incomplete application is not subject to review under ORS chapter 183.

 Hist.: DOE 12-2011(Temp), f. & cert. ef.
-12-23-11 thru 6-19-12; DOE 6-2012,
+12-23-11 thru 6-19-12; DOE 6-2012, f. & cert. ef.
+6-19-12